 Night time operational limits, based on numbers of flights and types of aircraft, are prescribed by the Department for Transport (DfT) on a five yearly basis.
 Papers relating to the most recent DfT consultation can be accessed here.

 What is the passenger throughput at Stansted Airport?

 The most commonly quoted measurement is millions of passengers per annum ("mppa").
 Stansted's busiest ever year was 2007 when it handled 24mppa.
-Its throughput steadily declined in subsequent years, falling to 17.5mppa in 2012 before beginning to stabilise in 2013.
-The case for a second runway was always built on a presumption of ever-increasing demand for air travel but the reality at Stansted has been quite the opposite in recent years.
-Stansted has planning approval to handle 35mppa, more than double its 2012 throughput.
+Its throughput steadily declined in subsequent years, falling to 17.5mppa in 2012.
+A change of ownership from BAA to Manchester Airports Group has seen numbers rise, recovering to almost 20mppa in 2014.
+Stansted has planning approval to handle 35mppa, 75% more than in 2014.